p2pfl/p2pfl-workshop/DEMO-1/README.md

-# 🧪 P2PFL MNIST Demo: Running Node1 and Node2
+# 🔬 P2PFL Demo: Running Node1 and Node2

 This demo shows how to run a simple **P2PFL** example using the MNIST dataset.
 It uses two nodes that collaborate to train a model without sharing raw data.